getadvice/getadvice.github.io/join.md

 2. An account on [Calendly](https://calendly.com/), [Yocale](https://www.yocale.com/), [Shore](https://www.shore.com/), or any other public calendar service.

 3. Willing to give some of your free time.
 You decide how much and when by using the calendar service that you choosed.
+It could be as low a 30 minute call once a month.

 4. A videoconference tool like [Google Hangout](https://hangouts.google.com/), [WhereBy](https://whereby.com/), [Jitsi Meet](https://meet.jit.si/) or anyother that you like.